ADHD in Marriage with a Neurotypical Partner

 It’s not just about me adjusting to his ADHD.
 It’s about both of us flexing for each other.

 Humor is one of our greatest tools.
-When he leaves the house and comes back in three times in a row for another forgotten item, we make eye contact, and we just have a little chuckle together.
+When he leaves the house and comes back in three times in a row for another forgotten item, we make eye contact, and we laugh about it.
 It reminds us: we’re in this together.

 We See You